-Because families and guests are not permitted in the school building (beyond the offices), and we are focused on reducing co-mingling of students from separate classrooms, we have created classroom drop-off and pick-up zones along the parking lot sidewalks.
-A map of the zones will be made available to all families through our building newsletter, school web-page, and with our annual Welcome Back Newsletter.
+To ensure a safe flow of traffic during peak drop-off and pick-up times, we will utilize a 5th grade student drop-off and pick-up zone which will be located in front of the district office building.
+Oakwood's 4th grade students will use the traffic circle located by the main entrance to the Oakwood Office.
+A map of these areas is available to all families through our building newsletter and school web-page.
 The following details will be important as we work together to ensure a safe and orderly drop-off and pick-up process.